 Alert notification calling, sometimes called "reverse 911" or "reverse calling" is when residents receive a phone call alerting them about an emergency.
 Reverse calling alert notification is used all over California to inform residents and give emergency instructions during fires, flooding, extreme weather or any other kind of emergency.
-Wireless telephone numbers are not automatically included in databases used for emergency notification and must be submitted to counties with cellular capability.
-Please visit your county's official website or emergency management website for more information on how to register for alerts in your area.
-For information about county-specific alerts, please visit the following websites: San Diego County (readysandiego.org), Imperial County (icphd.org), Orange County (readyoc.com), Riverside County (rivcoready.org), San Bernardino County (sbcfire.org).
+Wireless telephone numbers are not automatically included in databases used for emergency notification and must be submitted to counties with cellular capability:

+- San Diego County Alert San Diego: readysandiego.org/alertsandiego - Imperial County Reverse 9-1-1: imperialvalleyreverse911.com